TMJ Ankylosis

 No, TMJ ankylosis is not a form of arthritis.
 While rheumatoid arthritis can contribute to the development of TMJ ankylosis, they’re separate conditions.
 TMJ ankylosis results from the growth of bone or scar tissue and leads to the joint becoming stiff or fused, while arthritis is an inflammatory condition that affects the joints.

-Find Relief from Temporomandibular JoinT Ankylosis Symptoms
+Find Relief from Temporomandibular Joint Ankylosis Symptoms

-Don’t wait until symptoms worsen.
-Early TMJ ankylosis intervention can help prevent further damage and improve your quality of life.
 Contact our Jupiter office today at (561) 744-0677 to schedule an appointment and take the first step towards better temporomandibular joint health.
+We proudly serve Jupiter, Hobe Sound, Tequesta, and surrounding communities.

 Menu